Masterscooper/electrumx/docs/protocol-methods.rst

   *asset*

-    An optional value that can be: :const:`False` to return only the Ravencoin balance, :const:`True` to return all balances, an asset name to return the balance for the asset, or a list of assets to return the balances for those assets (a value of null indicates Ravencoin outputs).
+    An optional value that can be: :const:`False` to return only the DogeGPU balance, :const:`True` to return all balances, an asset name to return the balance for the asset, or a list of assets to return the balances for those assets (a value of null indicates DogeGPU outputs).

 **Result**